doesthisusername/hat-tas/README.md

 name: My cool TAS
 type: IL
 length: 240
+fps: 30
 ```

-The above would specify a replay with the name `My cool TAS`, an `IL` type, and a length of `240` frames.
+The above would specify a replay with the name `My cool TAS`, an `IL` type, and a length of `240` frames, running at `30` frames per second.

 ### Body
 The body consists of a list of frame numbers, each with a list of *input events*.
 The frame numbers work like the header keys above, in that they need to be immediately followed by a colon and space.
 You can specify input events after the colon and space.
 Frame numbers have, by convention, leading `0` padding, such that they are six characters long.